giovannipozzobon/rp2350pc_job/documents/getstarted.md

 <img src="./assets/wiring.jpg" alt="wiring" style="zoom: 33%;" />

+## Power

+There are 2 USB C sockets on the board, you can see these in the two images.
+The one above has the USB cable plugged into the socket near the HDMI connector.
+This is for running and uploading via the debug pins.

+The other one (the below picture) is plugged into the programming socket between the slide switch and the USB, this one is required for "Reset/Boot" uploading via UF2.

+Note ; on my hardware it has to be set up as above (e.g. power near HDMI) or the USB times out  on start up.
+I have two cables normally, and just plug one in, to protect the sockets on the board.

 ## Debugging

 The board is set up for debugging.
 There are two connectors from the 'standard debug device' (the little 1" square box).
 On the right, there are three connections to the USB serial port.
 On the left, the debug connector.